andyjamesdavies/dotfiles/README.md

 #Dotfiles - andyjamesdavies

-Based on Addy Osmani's dotfiles project: https://github.com/addyosmani/dotfiles I have chosen and added some of my own aliases.

 ##Installation

 Place these files in your home directory.
-Reload your shell and away you go.
+Reload your shell and away you go. **Note:** you may need to run install-dep.sh first if you don't have RVM installed.

-##Sensible OS X defaults
+In .aliases file you may need to change the path of your Photoshop.app depending on where it is located.

+#Usage:

+You can run the following command to find out what aliases are available to you:

+	alias

+An example command would be running the following to open Google Chrome:

+	chrome

+###New Mac Installs

-When setting up a new Mac, you may want to set some sensible OS X defaults (make sure this file is executable):
+If you have a new mac, you may want to setup some sensible defaults by running:

     ./.osx

+###Manual Runs:

+To install RVM, Homebrew, Git, Nodejs & NPM, run these in this order, you will need 'Command Line Tools for Xcode' before running these:

+	./install-dep.sh
+	./.brew

+###IE6, IE7, IE8, IE9 Virtual Machines

+You will need to install virtual box ( https://www.virtualbox.org/ ) before running this command.

+	./.ie-versions